emma-s-marie/data422-group-project/project-diary.md

 Emma continued working on the R Shiny app and finished the first prototype to be shown to the other members during the next meeting.

 ## 11/10/2023
-- Levo finished the introduction part of report.
+- Levo finished the introduction part of the report.
 - Jacci finished part of the data wrangling and challenge section in the report.

+## 12/10/2023
+- Sarah started writing the Technique Employed and continued the Data Wrangling section in the report.